aptech/docs/docs/data-management/data-exploration.rst

 Panel data descriptive statistics
 -----------------------------------
-The :func:`aggregate` finds descriptive statistics by group in panel data.
+The :func:`aggregate` procedure finds descriptive statistics for each group in panel data.

 In order to be used with :func:`aggregate`, the panel data matrix should:

 - Have group identifiers in the first column.
 - Be in stacked panel data format.